MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-start-for-administrators.md

 The R code developed and deployed by data scientists within your community  frequently depends on one or more R packages.
 Those R packages may be hosted on [CRAN](http://cran.r-project.org/), [MRAN](http://mran.microsoft.com), [github](https://github.com/), in your own local CRAN repository or elsewhere.

-Making sure that these R package dependencies are available to the code executing on R Server's operationalization feature requires active participation from you, the administrator.
+Making sure that these R package dependencies are available to the code executing on Machine Learning Server's operationalization feature requires active participation from you, the administrator.
 There are several R package management policies you can adopt for your deployment, which are detailed in this [R Package Management guide](configure-manage-r-packages.md).

 ## Runtime policies